adam-zakaria/copy-container-react/README.md

 ```

 # Override CSS
-Use the following classes in your own css to style parts of the UI
+Use the following classes in your own css to style parts of the UI.
 ```css
 .text-lang{}, .text-copy{}, .top-bar{}, .code-body{}, .check{}, .clipboard{}
 ```